-Read other pieces by EPPC scholars published in National Review’s “Against Roe” issue:
+Read other pieces by EPPC scholars published in National Review’s “End Roe” issue:

 Roe v.
 Wade and Planned Parenthood v.
 Casey hang by the thin thread of “reliance.”
 Chip away at Casey’s assertion that women rely on abortion for their participation in economic and social life, and there is not much left of the cases that have distorted constitutional interpretation and held U.S. politics hostage for nearly 50 years.

 The basic assumption underlying Casey’s account of “reliance interests” is that children are an impediment to women’s equality.
 To be the equals of men, women need to engage in market work at the same rate and pace as men do.
 But the market requires unencumbered workers; ipso facto, women must be unencumbered to participate, free from the demands of pregnancy and child-rearing.
 Baked into this view is a materialist account of sex equality that elevates the goods of the market above the culturally essential formation of persons and families, which makes healthy markets possible.

 But to undermine Casey’s reliance claim, we need not even make this larger philosophical case.
 Casey’s account of abortion reliance fails even on its own grounds.
 To understand why, we ought to focus in on the key passage in Casey: